 Sculpture and Ceramics

-Making pots and learning about the chemistry of clays and glaze recipes were passions of mine for many years.
-I learnt from Mo Abdullah at Camden Arts Centre and also from the rich evening classes available in London in the 1980s.
+Making pots and learning about the chemistry of ceramics were passions of mine for many years.
+I initially studied under Mo Abdullah at Camden Arts Centre and also attended several of the many evening classes available in London in the 1980s.

 The projects illustrated here, cover a period of time when I was interested in making work that was linked to nature, both in the materials used and in the way in which the pieces fitted in to the natural environment.